ThunderFly-aerospace/docs/avionics/THUNDERMILL01/index.md

 has_children: false
 ---

-## THUNDERMILL01 - Electric Field Sensor for unmanned aircraft system (UAS)
+## THUNDERMILL01 - Electric Field Sensor for Unmanned Aerial Systems (UAS)

 The THUNDERMILL01 is an [electric field mill](https://en.wikipedia.org/wiki/Field_mill) sensor developed for scientific measurements of atmospheric electric fields.
 It is specifically designed for airborne deployment on UAV platforms, with a focus on real-time monitoring in thunderstorm and atmospheric electricity research.